Introduction to Visual Studio Code

 Another feature that naïve-users or anyone can see instantly different from other editors is the user-friendliness of the Visual Studio Code.
 The usability is very easy to handle.
-The file is arranged hierarchically and has regular softwares like a toolbar, status bar, and a sidebar.
+The file is arranged hierarchically and has regular software like a toolbar, status bar, and a sidebar.
 It also has a floating windows explorer window, which can be fixed at one place according to convenience, which consists of the directory structure of files.
 These files (code files, image folders, etc.) can be opened or renamed from here, and changes will automatically get reflected in the storage.

 Why do we need Visual Studio Code?

 How will this technology help you in career growth?

-With new and emerging technologies, and new frameworks being used by the softwares, this brings into play a great variety of code effectiveness.
+With new and emerging technologies, and new frameworks being used by the software, this brings into play a great variety of code effectiveness.
 These emerging technologies are a sure thing that is to be added into the Visual Studio Code and its extensions.
-The developers, testers, data administrators, both old and newbies, can equally use it and that too very effectively.
-The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code-logic.
+The developers, testers, data administrators, both old and newbies, can equally use it, and that too very effectively.
+The people who are into this industry might find it a bit tough to learn this new technology, considering their use of more manual modes of code logic.

-With advancements in technology day-by-day, Visual Studio Code is going to play a pivotal role in the development of softwares.
+With advancements in technology day-by-day, Visual Studio Code is going to play a pivotal role in the development of software.
 With its ever-evolving features and soon-to-be-added new settings, which will enable users to work with it from anywhere, it is certainly “THE THING” to keep one ahead of everyone in this ever-increasing IT market.

 This has been a guide on What is Visual Studio Code.
 Here we have discussed the scope, features, and advantages of the Visual Studio Code.
 You may also look at the following articles to learn more –